EDIpack/EDIpack2.0/doc/installation.rst

-Once a command-line tool such as `conda <https://www.anaconda.com/>`_ or `mamba <https://mamba.readthedocs.io/en/latest/>`_ is installed, an environment using one of the available python version can be created, and then the EDIpack2.0 package can be installed:
+Once a command-line tool such as `conda <https://www.anaconda.com/>`_ or `mamba <https://mamba.readthedocs.io/en/latest/>`_ is installed, an environment using one of the available python version can be created, and then the EDIpack package can be installed:

 .. code-block:: shell

    conda create -n edipack
    conda activate edipack
-   conda install -c conda-forge -c edipack edipack2
+   conda install -c conda-forge -c edipack edipack

-this installs a bundle of the `scifor` and `edipack2` libraries.
+this installs a bundle of the `scifor` and `edipack` libraries.
 In order to compile a fortran program linking the libraries, we provide  `.pc` files which are readable via :code:`pkg-config`.
 If not present, the :code:`compilers` and :code:`pkg-config` conda packages need to be installed